ekr/draft-rescorla-dprive-adox/draft-rescorla-dprive-adox.md

 # Overview of Operation

-The mechanism defined in this document works by placing an additional set of glue records at the referring resolver.
-These records allow the recursive resolver to learn that the servers associated with the NS records it receives also support encrypted transport, as shown below:
+The mechanism defined in this document works by using the DNS SVCB
+{{SVCB}} record to indicate that a given server supports TLS.
+The recursive resolver can obtain these records in two distinct ways:

+- In the additional data block of the response that referred the recursive to the target authoritative resolver.
+- By directly resolving a SVCB query for the target authoritative resolver.

+As a practical matter, the first of these options is preferred as it allows the recursive to learn that the authoritative server supports encrypted transport without an additional round trip, as shown below:

 ~~~~
 Recursive                .com                      ns.example.invalid